nitin-dominic/DarkNet-based_Weed_Detection/README.md

 The dataset used in the paper can be found at Mendeley Data (open-source dataset repository).
 Please click on the link.

 Please cite us if you plan to either merge this with your custom dataset or reproduce this study for your research work purpose.

-Reference citation:
+### Data citation reference:

-**Rai, Nitin;** Sun, Xin; Cannayen, Igathinathane; Howatt, Kirk; Ostlie, Michael (2023), “SpotWeeds Annotated Dataset - Journal of the ASABE”, Mendeley Data, V1, doi: 10.17632/m7g3yvzcs7.1.
+**Rai, N.,** Sun, X., Igathinathane, C., Howatt, K., Ostlie, M. (2023).
+SpotWeeds Annotated Dataset - Journal of the ASABE.
+Mendeley Data, V1, doi: 10.17632/m7g3yvzcs7.1.

+### Paper citation reference:
+**Rai, N.,** Sun, X., Igathinathane, C., Howatt, K., Ostlie, M. (2023).
+Aerial-based weed detection using low-cost and lightweight deep learning models on an edge platform.
+Journal of the ASABE. doi: xxx